Why you need dei training

 We make this work educational but also fun and offer learnings through a variety of mediums since everyone retains information differently.

 Offerings From Experience

-Serving in the role of CEO at LTHJ Global, Lindsey empowers people, leaders, and organizations to pursue and achieve their full potential.
-For 15+ years Lindsey has been authentically leading empowering entities for personal and organizational wellness.
-Lindsey specializes in executive coaching using the Enneagram, group facilitation, DEI training and implementation, and team development.
+Serving in the role of Lead Executive Officer at LTHJ Global, Lindsey empowers people, leaders, and organizations to pursue and achieve their full potential.
+For 20+ years Lindsey has been authentically leading empowering entities for personal and organizational wellness.
+Lindsey specializes in executive coaching using inclusive organizational design principles, group facilitation, DEI training and implementation, and team development.

 She has been honored to help diverse individuals across four continents transform their lives and their businesses through her unique blend of storytelling, trauma-informed coaching, and research.

 Lindsey has worked nationally and internationally with small to mid-size businesses, nonprofits, corporations, founders and CEOs to embed meaningful and lasting change.
-Lindsey’s research model, The Enneagram of Bias(TM), fills an important gap in the DEI space by creating a methodology to prepare individuals, leaders, and organizations to embrace a culture of learning and preparedness to embrace DEI principles.
+Lindsey’s research model, The I – We – Us Model, fills an important gap in the DEI space by creating a methodology to prepare individuals, leaders, and organizations to embrace a culture of learning and preparedness to embrace DEI principles.